plumsirawit/plumsirawit/README.md

-(Updated Nov 4, 2021)
+(Updated Oct 3, 2022)

 ### Hello, world! 😆

 I'm Sirawit "Plum" Pongnakintr (a.k.a Plurm).
-I was a full-time software engineer, currently studying in bachelor degree (not sure about my double major yet: maybe Math/CS or Math/Physics) at École Polytechnique, France.
+I was a full-time software engineer, but now studying for the Bachelor of Science (Double Major in Mathematics and Computer Science) at École Polytechnique, France.

 ![](https://about.plummmm.com/dist/assets/drawing_teal.svg)